sheldonhull/sheldonhull.hugo/content/blog/2015-08-10-using-qure-profiler-to-benchmark-tuning-progress.md

 last_modified_at: "2018-03-24"
 tags:
 - sql-server
-title: Using Qure Profiler To Benchmark Tuning Progress
+title: "Using Qure Profiler To Benchmark Tuning Progress"
+slug: "Using Qure Profiler To Benchmark Tuning Progress"
 toc: true
 ---